barashe/bacpacs/README.md

 $ python <path_to_bacpacs>/bacpacs.py -w my_bp_dir -m extract_feats -t train --labels_path my_bp_dir/toy/labels.csv
 ```

 Note the argument --labels_path (or -l in short).
-The provided path contains a csv csv file with two columns and no
+The provided path contains a csv file with two columns and no
 headers: the first column should list genome ids, and the second column should list pathogenicity labels.
 Genome
 ids should match the original genome file names.
 For example: for a genome file named org1.faa, the csv file should
 list an 'org1' genome id.
 Pathogenicity should be boolean: True for pathogens, False for non-pathogens.
-Note that we
-include the corresponding feature matrix (X_pred), to ensure that the order of the returned labels corresponds to the
-order of the genomes in the feature matrix.

 Out[7]